nf-core/website/src/content/docs/usage/nf-core concepts/website_markdown.md

 # Numbered headings

-If you want to get all headings numbered, based on their location and depth in the document, you can set `addNumbersToHeadings: true` in the frontmatter of the markdown file.
+If you want to get all headings numbered, based on their location and depth in the document, you can set `markdownPlugin: addNumbersToHeadings` in the frontmatter of the markdown file.
 This will add a number to each heading, e.g.:

 ```md
 ---